Jose A. Aleman .

 Click here for CV

-- "The Left Turn in Latin America: Consequences for Employment Relations", Oxford Handbook of Employment Relations: Comparative Employment Systems, forthcoming.
+- "The Left Turn in Latin America: Consequences for Employment Relations", Oxford Handbook of Employment Relations: Comparative Employment Systems, in press.

 - "Active or Passive?
 Reforming Employment Benefits in the OECD”, Review of European Studies Vol. 4, No. 5, Dec., 2012.